PLhery/node-twitter-api-v2/doc/basics.md

 ---

-**Example**: You can automate this process with a waiter that will retry request only when reset timer is over:
+**Example**: You can automate this process with a waiter that will retry a failed request after the reset timer is over:

 *Warning*: This method can be VERY ineffective, as it can wait up to 15 minutes (Twitter's usual rate limit reset time).
 ```ts